AjaniBilby/AjaniBilby.github.io/docs/blog/async-js-performance-apr23.md

 The fact that simply [altering the wrapper call](#wrapper-optimisation) creates an almost 1.9x boost in performance should be horrifying for anyone who has used a compiled language.
 It's a simple function call redirection and can be easily optimised out of existence in most cases.

 We don't need to wait for the browsers to implement these optimisations, tools such as Typescript already offer transpiling to older ES version, clearly showing the compiler infrastructure has a deep understanding of the behaviour of the language.
 For a long time people have been saying that Typescript doesn't need to optimise your Javascript, since V8 already does such a good job, however that clearly isn't the case with this new async syntax - and with a little bit of static analysis an inlining alone Javascript can become way more performant.

+## Take Away

+Currently in V8's implementation of Javascript, `async` is just an abstraction of `Promise`s, and `Promise`s are just an abstraction of callbacks, and V8 doesn't appear to use the added information that an `async` function provides over a traditional callback to make any sort of optimisations.